abekipnis/Kondo-Aalto/README.md

     scattering_model
     - for simulating LDOS rho(r, E) given a set of atom positions and a lattice

-## Data
-Currently all the data from the paper is also stored with the Github repository If you do not need the data, delete the `data` folder

 ## Installation
 Use `pip install .` or `pip3 install .` when inside the main directory.
-To reproduce experimental results, run the Jupyter notebook `Create Figures`
+To reproduce manuscript figures, run the Jupyter notebook `Create Figures` Data can be found on Zenodo repository.
+Summarized data is found in data_array.py, which is used for subsequent analysis routines